ARM-software/CMSIS-Stream/Documentation/Memory.md

 `uint8_t` is used (instead of the `float32_t` of this example) because different edges of the graph may use different datatypes.

 It is really important that you use the macro `CG_BEFORE_BUFFER` to align this buffer so that the alignment is coherent with the datatype used on all the FIFOs.

+Note that liveliness analysis is currently very simple since it generates only an interval.
+But the activity of a FIFO should be a list of interval.
+With a list of interval more buffer sharing would be possible (but it is not currently implemented).

+## Duplicate node optimizations

+This optimization is enabled when `memoryOptimization` is enabled.
+It is experimental and can be disabled with `disableDuplicateOptimization`.

+Generally, the input and output FIFOs of a node are active at the same time and thus cannot share a buffer.

+For the `Duplicate` node, this constraint is relaxed and in some case the output FIFOs are not considered active at the same time as the input one.
+It enables the input and outputs to share buffers.

+When FIFOs are sharing buffers, they are not generated in the C++ initialization of the `Duplicate` node so that copy will occur only for a subset of the FIFOs in the `Duplicate` node.

 ## Very big graph example